Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

-The Denver Nuggets, Kentavious Caldwell-Pope included, square off versus the Minnesota Timberwolves at 9:30 PM ET on Friday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates take on the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.

-We're going to break down Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.
+With prop bets in place for Caldwell-Pope, let's dive into some stats and trends to assist you in making good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Timberwolves